 Like any powerful tool, credit cards can be incredibly beneficial if used correctly but dangerously adverse when handled with the wrong mindset.
 Recognizing both sides of this double-edged sword will help you better navigate the credit space by enabling you to make the most of the positive features while avoiding the majority of the drawbacks.

 Doing so could therefore be the difference between racking up expensive debt and damaging your credit standing or earning a free rewards vacation.
-Thus, for good reason, CardHub has compiled a guide to the advantages and disadvantages of credit card use in order to bring some transparency to the table.
+Thus, for good reason, CardHub has compiled a guide to the advantages and disadvantages of credit card use in order to bring some transparency to the table and help you answer the question: why get a credit card.

 - Credit Building – Credit card account information is sent to the major credit bureaus on a monthly basis, allowing you to build a solid history or effectively correct any mistakes relatively quickly.
 You don’t even need to use your credit card to benefit.
 As long as you have an open account that is in good standing, positive information will fill your credit files.